 - Stiffness (Trimus) of the jaw muscles may cause difficulty in opening your mouth for a few days following oral surgery.
 This is a normal post-operative event which will resolve in time.

-Sutures are placed the area of oral surgery to minimize post-operative bleeding and to help healing.
+Dissolvable sutures may have been placed the area of oral surgery.
 Sometimes they become dislodged, this is no cause for alarm.
-Just remove the suture form your mouth and discard it.
-The sutures will be removed approximately one week after oral surgery.
+Just remove the suture from your mouth and discard it.
+If sutures were placed, they can be removed approximately one week after oral surgery if they have not fallen out on their own.
 The removal of sutures requires no anesthesia or needles.
 It takes only a minute or so, and there is no discomfort associated with this procedure.
 So its really nothing to worry about.

 The pain and swelling should subside more and more each day following oral surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call my office for instructions.

 There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
 In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.

 Your case is individual, no two mouths are alike.
 Do not accept well intended advice from friends.
 Discuss your problem with the persons best able to effectively help you: Dr. Brunetti or your family dentist.